Lehi is developing a

 you were going) on Morning View Road, then left when you reach Vialetto

 Way.
-Just as Vialetto Way is coming to its highest elevation and turning
+Just as Vialetto Way is coming to its highest elevation and is

-left, turn right onto an under-construction roadway.
+curving left, turn right onto newly paved road in a construction area.
 In around 100 yards,

-turn left uphill and follow this road up to the water tank.
+turn left uphill and follow this paved road uphill as far as you can.
+At

 Fox Canyon.
 Trailhead undeveloped.
 Northbound on Traverse

 Mountain Boulevard, pass by Chapel Ridge and take the next right, which is